A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

   - for eliminating the goblin menace and discovering the secret tunnels, which can now be guarded, award 30xp.

-### End of Level 1 (XP, cash and items cross check)

-  - at this point the party should have received:
-    - enough XP to level up
-    - cash: approximately 40gp
-    - items: 2xP1, 2xP2, 2xC2, 3xC1

 ## Part 3B.
 Catacombs of Wrath (490xp, Party Level 2)